-The Seaboard Corporation Cash Balance Executive Retirement Plan (the "Cash Balance Retirement Plan") provides retirement benefits for E. Gonzalez as an officer of Seaboard's subsidiary, Seaboard Marine Ltd. The Cash Balance Retirement Plan was amended and restated effective August 1, 2020 and dated September 22, 2020.
-The Cash Balance Retirement Plan provides an alternative benefit in lieu of the Executive Retirement Plan because of a change in tax law which provided for adverse tax consequences to the employees of certain foreign subsidiaries.
+Prior to the lump sum payment to E. Gonzalez in July 2023 of the accrued benefit as further described below, the Seaboard Corporation Cash Balance Executive Retirement Plan (the "Cash Balance Retirement Plan") provided retirement benefits for E. Gonzalez as an officer of Seaboard's subsidiary, Seaboard Marine Ltd. The Cash Balance Retirement Plan was amended and restated effective August 1, 2020 and dated September 22, 2020.
+The Cash Balance Retirement Plan provided an alternative benefit in lieu of the Executive Retirement Plan because of a change in tax law which provided for adverse tax consequences to the employees of certain foreign subsidiaries.
 The benefit under the Cash Balance Retirement Plan is structured to approximate the benefit which would have been payable to the participant had he remained a participant in the Executive Retirement Plan; provided, however, pursuant to the Cash Balance Retirement Plan, each participant must recognize income equal to the annual increase in the accrued benefit under the plan, and Seaboard makes a cash distribution under the plan in an amount equal to the estimated amount of taxes which will be incurred by the participant based on the income recognized, which cash distribution is deducted from the amount of the accrued benefit.
 In conjunction with the adoption of the plan, each participant agreed that the accrued vested benefit under the Executive Retirement Plan would be paid pursuant to the provisions of the Cash Balance Retirement Plan.
-The accrued benefit under the Cash Balance Retirement Plan will be paid upon the earlier of: (i) the date specified in the Cash Balance Retirement Plan, which, for E. Gonzalez, is July 1, 2023; (ii) a separation of service; (iii) a change in control of Seaboard; or (iv) death or disability.
-Payment of all or a portion of the benefit may be delayed by up to six months in accordance with the then applicable provisions of the Internal Revenue Code.
-The benefit under the Cash Balance Retirement Plan is currently unfunded.
-The Pension Benefits table below sets forth an estimate of the present value as of December 31, 2022 of the accumulated benefit that would be payable to E. Gonzalez under the Cash Balance Retirement Plan at the earliest unreduced age (i.e., age 62), not considering the distributions paid to each such participant prior to age 62 in an amount equal to the estimated income taxes required to be paid as a consequence of the plan for years prior to payment of the lump sum benefit, which estimate is calculated based on the same assumptions described in Footnote 9 of Seaboard's financial statements contained in its Annual Report.
-Note that E. Gonzalez became a participant in the Executive Retirement Plan on January 1, 2005; however, he has been awarded three additional years of service, such that he is deemed to have joined the plan effective January 1, 2002.
-Such service is credited under the Cash Balance Retirement Plan.
+The accrued benefit under the Cash Balance Retirement Plan as provided in the Pension Benefits table below was paid to E. Gonzalez in July 2023 pursuant to the provisions of such plan.
+The Pension Benefits table below sets forth the lump sum cash payment paid to E. Gonzalez in 2023 equal to the value of his Cash Balance Retirement Plan accumulated benefit, plus the distributions paid to E. Gonzalez in prior years.
+Note that E. Gonzalez became a participant in the Executive Retirement Plan on January 1, 2005; however, he was awarded three additional years of service, such that he is deemed to have joined the plan effective January 1, 2002.
+Such service was credited under the Cash Balance Retirement Plan.